Dan0sz/host-webfonts-locally/readme.txt

 No, it does not.
 It creates a CSS Stylesheet which should be added to your theme's header.

+= My fonts aren't being downloaded!
+What's going on? =

+First check your database if the table {prefix}_caos_webfonts exists.
+If you're using any caching plugins, such as Autoptimize, W3TC or WP Super Cache, empty their caches.
+After that empty your browser's cache and reload the page.
+Try again.

 = The stylesheet isn't loaded?
 What's going on? =

 CAOS for Webfonts enqueues the stylesheet into WordPress' head.
 If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function into it's header section.